 Contribute more to open source

-I will contribute more to my favourite open source projects.
+I will contribute more to my favorite open source projects.
 This includes:

 - AnkhSVN – improve user interface and head up the 1.1 release

 - SubSonic – refactor more code and help out where I can

 Lead development at work